jackinf/golang-goals/README.md

 To use the starter kit as a starting point of a real project whose package name is something like `github.com/abc/xyz`, take the following steps:

-* move the directory `$GOPATH/golang-restful-starter-kit` to `$GOPATH/github.com/abc/xyz`
+* move the directory `$GOPATH/github.com/jackinf/golang-goals` to `$GOPATH/github.com/abc/xyz`
-* do a global replacement of the string `golang-restful-starter-kit` in all of project files with the string `github.com/abc/xyz`
+* do a global replacement of the string `github.com/jackinf/golang-goals` in all of project files with the string `github.com/abc/xyz`

 ### Implementing CRUD of Another Table